broco347/satellite-image-detection/README.md

 ### Project Organization
     ├── README.md            <- The top-level README for developers using this project │
+    ├── LICENSE               <- Copyright and permissive license │
+    │
     ├── Models               <- Keras model files saved in .h5 format │
     ├── Notebooks            <- Project source code in Jupyter notebook